Activities of Daily Living Sequencing

 - If targeting sequencing/language skills, have the child re-tell each step of the task (make sure to use sequence words such as first, next, last).

-If you would like a free sample of an activity of daily living - 3 steps (real photos) click the link below
+If you would like a free sample of an activity of daily living - 3 steps (real photos), fill out the form below,

 If you are a member of Speech Therapy Talk's Membership Site, please click this link to access the following materials: